manahshetty/M.A.R.S.S.Z/README.md

    - PDF to Text
       Includes the Python code to convert any PDF file to Text for further processing.
    - Extract.ipynb
-      Includes the Jupyter notebook file with the NLP application to extract keywords from a text file input.
+      Includes the Jupyter notebook file with the NLP application to extract keywords from a text file input to generate quizzes.

 ### COPYRIGHT